utdata/icj-setting-up/vscode-goodies.md

 - I set default size of text in the editor.
 I'm old, so I make it bigger so it's easier to read.
 If that is too big, you can change it later.
 - I set make the text in the terminal window bigger.
 Still old.
 - I set the editor to show spaces that aren't between words.
-This makes intended code easier to see.
+This makes indented code easier to see.
 - I set the tab character to insert two spaces.
 This is a common coding default.
 - I remove the minimap thing that shows by default at the right side of an open file.
 I find it more of a hassle than useful.